 - Awosting Falls + Minnewaska Lake: Minnewaska State Park is just 2 hours from the city, and known for its stunning lake and waterfall.
 Reach the Awosting Falls by a 1.1mile trail, or picnic along the park’s stunning lake.
 (CAR)

-If you’re visiting NYC in late October, there is the Village Halloween Parade.
-Beginning from King Street, and running up 6th avenue until 15th street, the NYC Halloween parade showcases the most elaborate and creative costumes in the city.
-You can participate or admire as a spectator for a fun and festive night!
+I used to do this in high school, so now I feel like the *wow* factor has worn off for me.
+Every October 31st, the Village Halloween Parade takes place, starting from King Street and running up 6th Avenue to 15th Street.
+The NYC Halloween parade showcases the city’s most elaborate and creative costumes.
+You can participate or admire from the sidelines for a fun and festive night!

 The East Coast’s largest comic and pop culture event takes place every October.
 Panels by comic creators, celebrity meet and greets, and countless fans decked out in elaborate costumes all join together for this 4 day convention.
 Buy your tickets early, because this popular event always sells out!